CharlyHdz13/Data_Analytics_Final_Project_T2/README.md

     2. In the Public Section - Mexico City has achieved universal health coverage and its public healthcare is acceptable for most Mexican residents.

 ## Overview of the project
 Mexican health professionals complain the government moved too slowly to shut down business and stop the spread of the coronavirus.
 Doctors say hospitals around Mexico City reached capacity rapidly.
 Additionally, it is a "public belief" that is you need to be treated in a public institution; the expected result is worse than if you are treated on a private Hospital.
-Trying to eliminate this "Public belief" and using data to try to expect the outcome from those patients which arrive to a public hospital to be treated with Covi-19 disease we will perform exploration, data analysis and hypothesis verification taking in consideration each patient data particularity.
+Trying to eliminate this "Public belief" and using data to try to expect the outcome from those patients which arrive to a public hospital to be treated with Covi-19 disease we will perform data exploration and analysis to asses each patient's conditions, comorbilities and outcome.

 Scope of the project may be increase/expand according to the results we get.
 Initially:
 - We will try to find out any pattern or trends that assume an insight into how the Covid pandemic played out.